offinliu/melfa_ros2_driver/doc/rt_real_setup.md

 ## __5. ROS2 Connection to Real Robot__

 Assuming that ping is successful, you are now ready to connect your robot.
 Connect your Linux machine to the robot via ethernet cable.
-For connection guide, refer to [Ethernet Function Instruction Manual](https://dl.mitsubishielectric.co.jp/dl/fa/document/empf/manual/robot/bfp-a3379/bfpa3379g.empf) from [Robot Industrial/Collaborative Robot MELFA Manual](https://www.mitsubishielectric.co.jp/fa/download/search.do?mode=manual&kisyu=/robot).
+For connection guide, refer to [CR750/CR751 Series Controller, CR800 Series Controller Ethernet Function Instruction Manual](https://www.mitsubishielectric.com/fa/download/search.page?mode=manual&kisyu=/robot&q=CR750%2FCR751%20Series%20Controller%2C%20CR800%20Series%20Controller%20Ethernet%20Function%20Instruction%20Manual&sort=0&style=0&lang=2&category1=0&filter_discontinued=0&filter_bundled=0) from [Robot Industrial/Collaborative Robot MELFA Manual](https://www.mitsubishielectric.com/fa/download/search.page?mode=manual&kisyu=/robot).
 For the purpose of this tutorial, run the following command in the terminal.

 1. This command will launch the bringup launch file for RV7FRL robot using the CR800-R robot controller.
 [Terminal 1]